ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 ## Experiment with output formats

 Besides the prompt input format, consider experimenting with the output format.
-For non- creative tasks like extracting, selecting, parsing, ordering, ranking, or categorizing data try having your output returned in a structured format like JSON or XML.
+For noncreative tasks like extracting, selecting, parsing, ordering, ranking, or categorizing data try having your output returned in a structured format like JSON or XML.

 There are some benefits in returning JSON objects from a prompt that extracts data.
-In a real-world application I don’t need to manually create this JSON format, I can already return the data in a sofied order (very handy when working with datetime objects), but most impofiantly, by prompting for a JSON format it forces the model to create a structure and limit hallucinations.
+In a real-world application I don’t need to manually create this JSON format, I can already return the data in a sorted order (very handy when working with datetime objects), but most importantly, by prompting for a JSON format it forces the model to create a structure and limit hallucinations.

 ## Experiment together with other prompt engineers